 In developed countries 90% of bladder cancers are transitional cell carcinomas.
 Squamous cell carcinomas make up most of the remainder.

 Cancer arising from the transitional cells of the mucosal urothelium may present as a non-invasive, papillary tumour protruding from the mucosal surface, or as a solid, non-papillary tumour that invades the bladder wall and has a high propensity for metastasis.
 The non-papillary tumours originate from in situ dysplasia.

-- Bladder cancer is the seventh most common cancer in the UK.
-It is the most frequently occurring tumour of the urinary system and accounts for around 1 in every 30 new cases of cancer each year in the UK.
-Bladder cancer is the 4th most common cancer in men and the 11th most common in women.
+- Bladder cancer is the 11th most common cancer in the UK.
+It is the most frequently occurring tumour of the urinary system and accounts for around 3% of all new cases of cancer in the UK.
+Bladder cancer is the 8th most common cancer in men and the 16th most common in women.

 - The main risk factor for bladder cancer is increasing age.